luklewluk/MyLittlePing/README.md

 ```

 ### Fsockopen
-It is not recommended to get exact latency time.
+It is not recommended way to get exact latency time.
 Also it can return response time even if server is not responding.

-The method does not support all of custom parameters.
+The method does not support custom parameters.

 ```
 $connection = new Fsockopen($config);
 ```

 ### Your own implementation
-If you need to use your own connection method (i.e. "exec") you
+If you need to use your own connection method (i.e. "exec" way) you
-can easily do it.
-Just remember to implement `ConnectionInterface`.
+can easily do it by writing a new class which implements `ConnectionInterface`.

 ```
 $ping = new Ping(new YourClass(), $config);
 ```

 ## Custom parameters
 List of available parameters to set: